rlam@agclawfirm.com

-Also, Mr. Lam is experienced in handling Police and Public Safety issues including Pitchess motions, peace officer procedures and lawsuits alleging violations of Civil Rights under the United States Code § 1983.
+Mr. Lam also advises municipal entities on police and public safety issues involving peace officer procedural bill of rights, civil and criminal discovery requests, and lawsuits alleging violations of Civil Rights under the United States Code § 1983.

 SERVICE, AWARDS, PUBLICATIONS AND SPEAKING ENGAGEMENTS